-- Dwelling or structural insurance: This covers the cost of repairing or rebuilding a structure after a fire, storm damage, and so on.
-Structural insurance should include the structure’s roof, windows, and any attached decks and porches; be sure to contact your agent about adjusting your coverage, if needed, after adding a deck, skylight, and so on.
+This covers the cost of repairing or rebuilding a structure after a fire, storm damage, etc. Structural insurance should include the structure’s roof, windows, and any attached decks and porches.
+Be sure to contact your agent about adjusting your coverage, if needed, after adding a deck, skylight, etc.

-- Personal property insurance: This covers the cost of repairing or replacing items that are not part of the structure itself.
-This would include appliances, furniture, your clothing and linens, artwork, etc.
+This covers the cost of repairing or replacing items that are not part of the structure itself.
+This would include appliances, furniture, clothing and linens, artwork, etc.

-- Liability insurance: This protects you in case someone is injured on your property, if your dog bites someone, or if you cause damage to another person’s property.
-Even in a tiny home, it’s good to have some form of liability insurance!
+This protects you in case someone is injured on your property.
+For example: if your dog bites someone, or if you cause damage to another person’s property.
+Even in a tiny home, it’s good to have liability insurance!

-- Home Theft: Ask specifically if your dwelling or personal property coverage includes theft of the house itself.
-If not, you might need an additional theft policy, often written as an automobile policy, to reimburse you the cost of the house if it should be stolen.
+Ask if your dwelling or personal property coverage includes theft of the house itself.
+If not, you might need an additional theft policy.
+This policy is often written as an automobile policy.
+That way the policy will reimburse you the house cost if it should be stolen.

-Because tiny homes aren’t always made to local building codes, this increases the risk of an electrical fire or burst plumbing pipe, one major reason that many insurers refuse to cover tiny homes.
+Because tiny homes aren’t always made to local building codes, this increases the risk of an electrical fire or burst plumbing pipe.
+This is one major reason that many insurers refuse to cover tiny homes.
 This risk of damage to your tiny home is even greater if you decide to build it yourself!

 Improve your chances of being covered:

-- Take lots of detailed photos during the construction process, especially during the installation of electrical and plumbing fixtures.
+- Take lots of detailed photos during the construction process, especially during installing electrical and plumbing fixtures.

-- Make notes of materials used, including their manufacturer, materials, size, and so on.
+- Make notes of materials used, including their manufacturer, materials, size, etc.

 Photos of high-quality materials and proper installation and build techniques can reassure an insurance agent that your DIY tiny house is safe and not at increased risk for a fire or other disaster!